RN Jobs in Idaho

 Portneuf Medical Center

-Overview Join our team as a night shift, part-time, Labor & Delivery (L&D) Registered Nurse (RN) in Pocatello, ID.
+Overview Join our team as a day shift, full-time, Cardiology HOPD CLinic Registered Nurse (RN) in Pocatello, ID.
 Why Join Us?
-Thrive in a People-First Environment and Make Healthcare Better Thrive: We empower our team with career growth opportunities, tuition assistance , and resources that support your wellness, education, and financial well-being.
-People-First: We prioritize your well-being with comprehensive health benefits, and a supportive, inclusive culture where you are valued and cared for.
+Thrive in a People-First Environment and Make Healthcare Better Thrive: We empower our team with career growth opportunities, tuition assistance, and resources that support your wellness, education, and financial well-being.
+People-First: We prioritize your well-being with paid time off, comprehensive health benefits, and a supportive, inclusive culture where you are valued and cared for.
 Make Healthcare Better: We use advanced technology to support our team and enhance patient care.
 Get to Know Your Team: Portneuf Medical Center is a nationally recognized healthcare leader with 205 beds, serving as the region's tertiary care and Level II Trauma Center, housing the Portneuf Heart and Vascular Institute, Portneuf Cancer Center, Portneuf Medical Group, and Portneuf Air Rescue.
-Responsibilities Labor and Delivery (LD) nurses are Registered Nurses (RN) who provide direct patient care to antepartum, laboring or post partum mothers, and newly born infants.
-This care is in the LD patient rooms, triage or operating room.
-Staff ratio is 1-2 patients according to AWHONN guidelines.
-The nurse reports to the LD charge nurse.
-LD RN organizes care delivery by prioritizing, delegating, delivering, evaluating and communicating with all necessary providers and ancillary departments on an ongoing basis.
-Qualifications Job Requirements: Associate or Bachelors degree from an accredited school of nursing required.
-Current RN licensure in the state of Idaho.
-BLS certification must be obtained within 14 days of hire or transfer into the role and prior to providing direct patient care.
-Obtain NRP within six months of hire.
-Obtain STABLE certification within 1 year of hire.
-Obtain ACLS certification within 1 year of hire.
-Complete Fetal Heart Monitoring certification within 6 months of hire.
-Preferred Job Requirements: At least one years of Labor & Delivery, Med Surg, or Post Partum or other experience
+Responsibilities Under the general direction of the providers, you are delegated the autonomous authority, responsibility, and accountability necessary for carrying out assigned duties.
+Responsible to provide direct patient care and assist the providers in the delivery of world-class medical care.
+Responsible to be a leader to other clinical staff members.
+Nursing practice must be within current standards, guidelines, and regulations that govern the center.
+Qualifications Job Requirements: Current licensure as a Registered Nurse in the State of Idaho BLS certification must be obtained within 14 days of hire or transfer into the role and prior to providing direct patient care ACLS certification within three months of employment Commitment to the team problem solving approach using a patient-focused model.

 Bingham Healthcare